Every graph is a cut locus: Stability

-ii) We roughly explain here how to produce unstable CL-structures from those stable CL-structures at (i).
+ii) {\rm We roughly explain here how to produce unstable CL-structures from those stable CL-structures at {\it (i)}.

 Consider, for example, a square fundamental domain of a flat torus $T$ with a bump, see Figure 3 left.
-The cut locus of the point $x \in T$ represented at the corners of the square, is the $4$-graph with one vertex $y$, as indicated by the dashed line.
-The four segments from $x$ to $y$ are also indicated, and are not affected by the bump.
+The cut locus of the point $x \in T$, represented at the corners of the square, is the $4$-regular graph with one vertex $y$, as indicated by the thick line.
+The four segments from $x$ to $y$ are also indicated with thin lines, and are not affected by the bump.
 We choose $x$ such that one segment is tangent to the bump's boundary.

 Now consider a point $x'$ arbitrarily close to $x$: slightly move $x$ to ``the right'', for example, to $x'$, see Figure 3 right.
-There remain three segments from $x'$ to $y$, those in the upper-left half-domain; they are all shorter than the geodesic joining $x'$ to $y$ that crosses the bump, so $y$ is a vertex of degree three in $C(x')$.
+There we have only three segments from $x'$ to $y'$ (the center of figure with vertices at $x'$), those in the upper-left half-domain; they are all shorter than the geodesic joining $x'$ to $y'$ that crosses the bump, so $y'$ is a degree three vertex in $C(x')$.
 There is another vertex of degree three in $C(x')$, also indicated in the figure together with the segments joining it to $x'$.
-In this case, $C(x')$ is a $3$-graph with two vertices and two generating cycles.
+In this case, $C(x')$ is a $3$-regular graph with two vertices and two generating cycles.
 J. Itoh and T. Sakai describe into details a similar procedure, see Remark 2.7 in {\rm \cite{IS}}.

-In conclusion, the $4$-graph with one vertex is not stable with respect to $x$ in $T$. \end{ex}
+In conclusion, the $4$-regular graph with one vertex is not stable with respect to $x$ in $T$.} \end{ex}

-\begin{thm} A cut locus structure on the graph $G$ is globally stable if and only if $G$ is a $3$-graph. \end{thm}
+\begin{thm} A cut locus structure on the graph $G$ is globally stable if and only if $G$ is a $3$-regular graph. \end{thm}

 {\sl Proof:} Let ${\cal C}$ be a locus structure on $G$.